Zagłębie Lubin: History

 In 1982, under manager Stanisław Świerk, Zagłębie again won promotion to the second division.
 In 1985, it was finally promoted to the Ekstraklasa.
 With a new manager, Eugeniusz Rozanski, and a new stadium, Zagłębie was at that time one of the most powerful sports organization in Poland.
-On 27 July 1985, Zagłębie played its first Ekstraklasa home game, beating 1–0 GKS Katowice, after a goal by Eugeniusz Ptak.
-In the 1985–86 season, Zagłębie was 12th, in 1986–87, 8th, and in 1987–88, 11th.
-To avoid relegation, the team from Lubin had to participate in the playoffs, in which it lost to Górnik Wałbrzych (1–2, 2–2).
+On 27 July 1985, Zagłębie played its first Ekstraklasa home game, beating GKS Katowice 1–0, with Eugeniusz Ptak scoring the sole goal.
+In the 1985–86 season, Zagłębie finished 12th, in 1986–87 they placed 8th, and in 1987–88 - 11th.
+To avoid relegation, the team from Lubin had to participate in the play-offs, and lost to Górnik Wałbrzych (1–2, 2–2).

-After one year in the second division, Zagłębie returned to the Ekstraklasa (June 1989).
-Managed by Stanisław Świerk, it was a Polish runner-up (June 1990), winning a spot in 1990–91 UEFA Cup.
+After one year in the second division, Zagłębie returned to the Ekstraklasa in June 1989.
+Managed by Stanisław Świerk, they were the 1989–90 Ekstraklasa runners-up and won a spot in the 1990–91 UEFA Cup.
 In the first round, Zagłębie faced the Italian side Bologna, losing both games 0–1, 0–1.

 In June 1991, managed by Marian Putyra, Zagłębie won the Polish championship, earning a spot in the 1991–92 European Cup, where it faced Brøndby.
-The Polish Champions lost 0–3 in the first leg, and won 2–1 at home, to be eliminated.
+The Polish champions lost 0–3 in the first leg, and won 2–1 at home, to be eliminated.
 Among Zagłębie’s top players at that time were Romuald Kujawa and Adam Zejer, both top scorers of the Ekstraklasa in 1990 and 1991.

-In 1995 Zagłębie was the 4th team in Poland, winning a spot in the 1995–96 UEFA Cup, to lose to the European powerhouse, AC Milan (with Roberto Baggio, Paolo Maldini, Alessandro Costacurta, Roberto Donadoni, Marcel Desailly, Zvonimir Boban, and manager Fabio Capello).
+In 1995 Zagłębie finished 4th, winning a spot in the 1995–96 UEFA Cup, where they lost to the European powerhouse, AC Milan (with Roberto Baggio, Paolo Maldini, Alessandro Costacurta, Roberto Donadoni, Marcel Desailly, Zvonimir Boban, and manager Fabio Capello).

 In June 2003, after 13 years, Zagłębie was relegated from the Ekstraklasa.
 Before that, Zagłębie played 20 games in the Intertoto Cup, with 7 victories, 5 ties and 8 losses.
 Furthermore, in 2001, it was the fifth team in Poland, also reaching the semi-final of the Polish Cup.

-After one year Zagłębie returned to the Ekstraklasa (June 2004), and in spring 2005, it again reached the final of the Polish Cup, losing 0–2 to Dyskobolia Grodzisk Wielkopolski.
-In 2005–06, under Franciszek Smuda, Zagłębie, with its top scorer Michał Chałbiński, finished third in the league, winning a spot in European cups.
-Furthermore, the team again reached the final of the Polish Cup, losing 2–3, 1–3 to Wisła Płock.
-In the UEFA Cup, Zagłębie was eliminated by Dinamo Minsk (1–1, 0–0).
+After one year, Zagłębie returned to the Ekstraklasa in June 2004, and in spring 2005, it again reached the final of the Polish Cup, losing 0–2 to Dyskobolia Grodzisk Wielkopolski.
+In 2005–06, under Franciszek Smuda, Zagłębie, with its top scorer Michał Chałbiński, finished third in the league, winning a spot in the European competitions.
+Furthermore, the team again reached the final of the Polish Cup, losing 2–3 and 1–3 to Wisła Płock.
+In the UEFA Cup, Zagłębie was eliminated by Dinamo Minsk, following 1–1 and 0–0 draws, losing on away goals.

-In the 2006–07 season Zagłębie won the Polish championship for the second time, and at the beginning of the 2007 season it won the Polish Super Cup.
+In the 2006–07 season, Zagłębie won the Polish championship for the second time, and at the beginning of the 2007–08 campaign they lifted the Polish Super Cup.